ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. uml:: stats_processor_seq.puml
-  :caption: Sequence diagram for processing statisitics with the StatProcessor class, common to both StatApplicationManager and FileProcessor sequences
+  :caption: Sequence diagram for processing statistics with the StatProcessor class, common to both StatApplicationManager and FileProcessor sequences

 Processing data during a scan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. uml:: application_manager_seq.puml
-  :caption: Sequence diagram for processing statisitics during a scan with the StatApplicationManager class
+  :caption: Sequence diagram for processing statistics during a scan with the StatApplicationManager class

 Processing files after a scan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. uml:: file_proc_seq.puml
-  :caption: Sequence diagram for processing statisitics from a file using the FileProcessor class
+  :caption: Sequence diagram for processing statistics from a file using the FileProcessor class